 The successful completion of this master will allow the student to access the professional world related to the studies completed or begin doctoral research in the field of political and social sciences.
 The programme includes 120 credits and takes place over two years.

 The Master 120 in European Studies (2 years) is for me if:

-The programme consists of a common core of 90 credits and a specialised orientation of 30 credits to choose from two specialisation options.
+The programme consists of a common core of 90 credits and a specialised orientation of 30 credits.
 The first year courses provide the fundamental legal, economic, historical and political knowledge, needed to take on the courses of one of the two specialisations and to engage in writing the final dissertation.

 Various methodological, reflexive and linguistic elements enrich the programme: introduction to research of European documentary sources, cross disciplinary approach to the various course materials during seminars; learning a foreign language in addition to French and English, thus highlighting a European multilingual profile.